2009–10 Football Conference

 The 2009–10 Football Conference season was the sixth season with the Football Conference consisting of three divisions, and the thirty-first season overall.
 The Conference covers the top two levels of Non-League football in England.
-The Conference Premier is the fifth highest level of the overall pyramid, whilst the Conference North and Conference South exist at the sixth level.
+The Conference Premier was the fifth highest level of the overall pyramid, while the Conference North and Conference South existed at the sixth level.
 The top team (Stevenage Borough) and the winner of the play-off (Oxford United) of the National division were promoted to Football League Two.
 The bottom four were scheduled to be relegated to the North or South divisions, but in the event two teams (Salisbury City and Chester City) were expelled and only the bottom two clubs (Ebbsfleet United and Grays Athletic) were relegated with them.
 The champions of the North and South divisions (Southport and Newport County respectively) were promoted to the National division, alongside the play-off winners from each division (Fleetwood Town and Bath City).
 The bottom three in each of the North and South divisions were relegated to the premier divisions of the Northern Premier League, Isthmian League or Southern League.
 For sponsorship reasons, the Conference Premier was frequently referred to as the Blue Square Premier.